MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-command-v2.md

 **`publishVstsFeed`** - **Target feed**<br>
 Input alias: `feedPublish`.
 Type: string.
 Required when command = push && nuGetFeedType = internal.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Select a feed hosted in this account.
-You must have Package Management installed and licensed to select a feed here.
+You must have Azure Artifacts installed and licensed to select a feed here.
 <!-- :::editable-content-end::: -->

 :::moniker-end